Waitākere Ranges

 There are four main west coast surf beaches with road access through the regional park.
 From south to north, these are Whatipū, accessible from Titirangi on Huia Road, then Whatipū Road, and Karekare, Piha and Te Henga Bethells Beach, accessed from Scenic Drive.
 At the north end of the ranges is Muriwai, with its unique gannet colony, accessed via Kumeu.
 Several other west coast beaches can be reached by foot from the main beaches or by walking track.
 More sedate beaches can also be found off Huia Road on the north edge of the Manukau Harbour.

 The fabulous track network is the one long-term benefit of intensive kauri logging.
-Almost all the tracks were closed in the 2010s due to kauri dieback disease, but many of the best have been upgraded to protect kauri trees and reopened.
-Our top recommendations include Omanawanui, Karamatura, Mercer Bay Loop and Comans Track, and Te Henga Walkway (south end) on the coast.
-Karamatura and Kitekite Falls are best for forests and waterfalls.
+Almost all the tracks were closed in 2018 due to kauri dieback disease, but many of the best have been upgraded to protect kauri trees and reopened.
+Our top recommendations include Omanawanui, Karamatura, Mercer Bay Loop and Comans Track.
+Fairy Falls, Karamatura and Kitekite Falls are best for forests and waterfalls.

 The more time you spend in the area, the more you will discover!
 Check out the links throughout this page for many more Waitākere options.